italia713/GoogleGenerativeAILanguageTranslator/README.md

 *******

-Required Libraries
-You can add the following dependencies in your requirements.txt file: google-generativeai pygame gTTS
+Required:
+* google-generativeai
+* pygame
+* gTTS
-SpeechRecognition
+* SpeechRecognition
-Setting up the Google Gemini API
+* Setting up the Google Gemini API
-Get your Google Gemini AI API key.
+* Get your Google Gemini AI API key.
-Configure your API key by adding it to the environment variables or directly in the code.
+* Configure your API key by adding it to the environment variables or directly in the code.
-Python
+* Python

-genai.configure(api_key="your-own-google-ai-api-key")
+*genai.configure(api_key="your-own-google-ai-api-key")

 HOW TO USE THE PROJECT:
 * Make sure your microphone is connected and working.